codeforboston/plogalong/README.md

 ## Architectural Overview

-  This is a young project.
-We're still figuring out what the pieces are and how they'll fit together.

-  - React-Native + Expo

-  - State Manager (TBD)
+  - React-Native + Expo: React Native is built on the same bones as React for web, except that instead of building user interfaces from DOM elements, you use platform-native views (UIViews on iOS, Views on Android).
+Expo is a managed version of React Native that includes a library of components known to be compatible with each other.
+It adds some tooling that help in the development cycle.

+  - Redux for managing local state

-  - Database (TBD)
+  - Database - Firebase

-  - Authentication (TBD)
+  - Authentication - Firebase

 ## Setup Instructions

   - Clone this repository (download and extract zip file from https://github.com/codeforboston/plogalong)